Cyb3r-Jak3/actions-cloudflare-utils/README.md

 - `version`: The version of `cloudflare-utils` to install.
 Default is `latest`
 - `github_token`: GitHub token for authentication.
 Default is `${{ github.token }}`
 - `command`: (Optional) The specific command to run after installation.
 If not provided the action will just install cloudflare-utils.

+## Examples

+I have a [repository](https://github.com/Cyb3r-Jak3/cloudflare-util-github-syncer) that uses this actions to sync GitHub IPs to Cloudflare firewall rules.